-In-house field trips are a great alternative for programs who are unable to take their children on out of school field trips.
+In-house field trips are a great alternative for programs who are unable to take their children on off-site school field trips.

 I happened by the school the day animal safari came for a visit.
 Because the animal folks came into the school, they were prepared to show the children each animal and in most cases, the children were allowed to touch the animals.

 One of the nice things about an in-house field trip is that your students will be given special attention and more time to be engaged in the activity or presentation.